 # 8 – The Youngbloods

-The Youngbloods were a popular early 197s bands that released five great studio albums from 1967 to 1972 that were widely praised by critics and fans.
+The Youngbloods were a popular early 1970s band that released five great studio albums from 1967 to 1972 that were widely praised by critics and fans.
 The group was led by Jesse Colin Young and Jerry Corbitt.
-The had a massive hit single in 1970 entitled “Get Together.”
+They had a massive hit single in 1970 entitled “Get Together.”
 The song became an anthem for peace and reached the Billboard Hit 100’s top 10 peaking at number five.
-The song was originally written by Dino Valenti under the name “Lets Get Together.”
+The song was originally written by Dino Valenti under the name “Let’s Get Together.”
 The Jefferson Airplane had recorded a version of the song but never released it as a single.
 The Youngbloods never had another single break the U.S. Billboard Top 40.

 # 7 – The Fabulous Thunderbirds